Claude Code Review 2026: The Reality After Claude Opus 4.5 Release

 Terminal-Bench results show dramatic accuracy drop on complex tasks (Source: Independent benchmarks)

-Key Insight: Even the best AI coding tools achieve only 60% overall accuracy on this benchmark, dropping from 65% on easy tasks to just 16% on hard tasks.
+Key Insight: Even the best AI coding tools achieve only 60% overall accuracy on Terminal-Bench, dropping from 65% on easy tasks to just 16% on hard tasks.
+Claude Opus 4.5 leads with 59.3% overall on this benchmark.
 This highlights why human review is always necessary.

 Before diving into Claude Code specifically, let’s ground expectations in data.

-Independent Terminal-Bench testing of AI models on 80 terminal-based coding tasks reveals that state-of-the-art models achieve around 60% accuracy overall, with performance dropping sharply from 65% on easy tasks to just 16% on hard ones.
+Independent Terminal-Bench testing of AI models on 80 terminal-based coding tasks reveals that state-of-the-art models achieve around 60% accuracy overall, with performance varying dramatically by task difficulty—65% on easy tasks, dropping to just 16% on hard ones.
 Translation: AI coding assistants excel at straightforward tasks but struggle with complex problems.

 Common AI coding failure patterns include not waiting for processes to finish, crashing terminals, and missing edge cases.
 If you’ve experienced these frustrations with other tools, you’re not alone—it’s a fundamental limitation of current AI technology.